edwardWebsite/edwardWebsite.github.io/about.md

 I am currently pursuing a PhD's degree in theorical physics at [Université Laval][ulaval], Qc, Canada.
 I am member of [Dynamica][dynamica] research group led by Pr.
 Louis J. Dubé.
 My research interests are principally dynamical processes on complex networks and hierarchical networks.

 When I am not coding or doing science, I usually pratice violin.
 I am part of a local string orchestra and I play as a volunteer in a hospital.
 I have a keen interest in cooking, which help me keeping a healthy life.
-As an active person, I do sports on a daily basic; basketball, squash, swimming or jogging.
+As an active person, I do sports on a daily basis; basketball, squash, swimming or jogging.
 Otherwise, I have a great passion for design.

 [ulaval]: https://www.ulaval.ca